Hugh Leggatt

 Sir Hugh Frank John Leggatt (27 February 1925 – 8 March 2014) was a British art dealer and patron.
-He was the senior partner in the gallery Leggatt Brothers, and art dealer to members of the Royal Family, including Queen Mary, and Queen Elizabeth, The Queen Mother.
-Leggatt financed the National Portrait Gallery's commission of the first official portrait of The Princess of Wales.
+He was the senior partner in the gallery Leggatt Brothers, and art dealer to members of the Royal Family, including Queen Mary, and Queen Elizabeth, the Queen Mother.
+Leggatt financed the National Portrait Gallery's commission of the first official portrait of Catherine, Princess of Wales.

 Early life

 Leggatt was born on 27 February 1925 in London, England the son of art dealer Henry Leggatt.
 He was educated at Eton College before going up to New College, Oxford.
 From 1943 to 1946, Leggatt served in the Royal Air Force.

 Career

 Following his service in the RAF, he joined the family firm Leggatt Brothers, founded in 1820 by one of Leggatt's ancestors.
 The firm were purveyors of fine art to several members of the Royal Family.
-At various times they held Royal Warrants of Appointment to King Edward VII, Queen Mary, King George V and Queen Elizabeth, The Queen Mother.
+At various times they held Royal Warrants of Appointment to King Edward VII, Queen Mary, King George V and Queen Elizabeth, the Queen Mother.

 In 1988, Leggatt was honoured for his service to the fine arts, being elevated to the knighthood as a Knight Bachelor by Queen Elizabeth II.

 Leggatt financed the commissioning of a portrait of Queen Elizabeth II for the National Portrait Gallery.
 The Queen chose Pietro Annigoni to paint the portrait.
 His painting Her Majesty in the Robes of the Order of the British Empire was considerably less popular than his first painting of the monarch, painted in 1955 for Fishmonger's Hall.
 The Queen, however, was said to have enjoyed the painting and later purchased one of Annigoni's studies for the painting for her private collection.

-In 2011, Leggatt donated £100,000 to the Art Fund to cover the National Portrait Gallery's cost of commissioning the first official portrait of The Princess of Wales.
+In 2011, Leggatt donated £100,000 to the Art Fund to cover the National Portrait Gallery's cost of commissioning the first official portrait of Catherine, Princess of Wales.
 The gallery engaged Paul Emsley who's painting Portrait of Catherine, Duchess of Cambridge was unveiled in 2013 to mixed reviews.